georgekosmidis/blog.georgekosmidis.net/workables/articles/100580-an-introduction-to-semantic-kernel-and-semantic-understanding/content.md

     {

         // Logic to handle billing query
-        return "Too late, we have your credit card now" }
+        return "Too late, we have your credit card now..."
+    }
 }